Finding the Best Bank for ATM Fees

 No one likes ATM fees.
 When you open a checking account, you expect to be able to get cash at an ATM without having to pay extra charges to your own bank or credit union.
-So we pored over the data to find the top financial institutions that have no ATM fees.
+So we pored over the data to find the top financial institutions that have no ATM fees in 2022.

-How We Determine the Best No ATM Fee Banks
+How We Determine the Best Banks for ATM Fees

 For this list, we considered only checking accounts at banks that don’t charge ATM fees.
 In order to rate which were the best, we analyzed the following categories: domestic and international ATM fee reimbursements, annual percentage yield (APY), minimum opening deposits, monthly fees, overdraft fees and overall customer service.

 Fidelity is an investment-first financial institution, making it not your typical “bank.”
 But its cash management account can hand you all the benefits that a bank does, without the massive fees that usually accompany it.